glfmn/glitter/README.md

 export PROMPT_COMMAND=__set_prompt
 ```

-Where the variable **PS1_FMT** contains your glitter format.
+Where the variable **GIT_FMT** contains your glitter format and **PS1_FMT** contains a fallback to use outside of git repositories.
 Here are a few examples you might want to try out on your system.

 | Example `fmt`                                                                                              | Result                                                |
 |:-----------------------------------------------------------------------------------------------------------|:------------------------------------------------------|